mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 	- Initial thought: Vitarka
 	- Developing thought: Vichara

 In the first part of thinking – Initial thought – the mind explores the primary most obvious parts of an idea and its baring on the self.
+Something like "I have to

-If the thought is about an essay we are writing that is due this afternoon the developing thought is to consider the parameters of the assignment: "Am I doing it correctly?
+The second part of thinking – Developing thought – If the thought is about an essay we are writing that is due this afternoon the developing thought is to consider the parameters of the assignment: "Am I doing it correctly?
 Am I handing it in on time?
 Should I read it again before handing it in?"

-The second part of thinking – Developing thought –
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NTE2NjQxNjcsLTQ3MDk0ODQwMCwtMT
-AxOTc5MDY1NCwxNzgxMTM2MTE5LDY4OTUwNzA3LC0xODQyOTM1
-ODY1LC02MjgzNTUzMzIsLTUwNzI0MTA2OCwtMTQyNzczNDE4Ny
-wyNzY2MzM1NTgsMTM2NDIzMTgxMiw2Njg1ODU2MjgsNDQyNzE4
-MDU3LDc5NzA4ODg2NSw3NTM4Mjk1NjAsMTk5NzExNjA3MCwtMj
-A4NTc5OTk2Nyw0MzU4MTAzMjcsOTczOTEyMzYyLDE1ODYzNjE3
-NTZdfQ==
+eyJoaXN0b3J5IjpbLTIwNjAxMDIwNzAsLTE1NTE2NjQxNjcsLT
+Q3MDk0ODQwMCwtMTAxOTc5MDY1NCwxNzgxMTM2MTE5LDY4OTUw
+NzA3LC0xODQyOTM1ODY1LC02MjgzNTUzMzIsLTUwNzI0MTA2OC
+wtMTQyNzczNDE4NywyNzY2MzM1NTgsMTM2NDIzMTgxMiw2Njg1
+ODU2MjgsNDQyNzE4MDU3LDc5NzA4ODg2NSw3NTM4Mjk1NjAsMT
+k5NzExNjA3MCwtMjA4NTc5OTk2Nyw0MzU4MTAzMjcsOTczOTEy
+MzYyXX0=
 -->